lilyxia99/leilei-quartz/content/Learning Notes/reading-notes/Hold it against me-difficulty and emotion in contemporary art.md

 “by trekking down there anyway to solicit his forgiveness, I managed to extract the caretaking that Howells offered within the boundaries of Held but outside the boundaries of the event.
 I insisted on getting what I thought the artist had promised me, but on my own terms, and after blowing him off.
 (Of course, behind this self-analysis are years of therapy.
 The responsibility to each other’s time is one of the first things one works through with an analyst, especially if one has missed an appointment or is habitually late.)”
 (Doyle, 2013, p.
 3) ~~Howells's work is about intimacy and care-taking while the fact that the author was late and still seek that care and forgiveness, is not to make Howell feel better, but **to make the author feel better**.
 It also becomes part of the work of "Held"~~

 “I was cavalier about my own limits and dismissive of others’, as if it were a moral failing to be averse to the sight of blood or be uncomfortable with the idea of live performances engaging in acts that look (and sometimes are) sexual.
 Howells showed me how deluded I’d been: the mere idea of certain kinds of performance provoked in me a defensive need to assert control over my place in the picture.
 As a spectator to performance art, I might have a high tolerance for blood, nudity, and noise, but I seem to have a lower tolerance for work engaged with more ordinary forms of relational intimacy, for the things that “feel” like life and therefore cut too close.”
 (Doyle, 2013, p.
-4) The blood and attack might not be even more challenging than intimacy.
+4) ~~The blood and attack might not be even more challenging than intimacy.
 Intimacy, care and trust is what's even more dangerous.
-The more tactile is the more intrusive, the more spectacle could be the more detached.
+The more tactile is the more intrusive, the more spectacle could be the more detached.~~

 “Emotion can make our experience of art harder, but it also makes that experience more interesting.
 It may make things harder because the work provokes unpleasant or painful feelings.”
 (Doyle, 2013, p.
-4) It's more provoking when an artworks stimulates feeling rather than just letting it plainly flows.
+4) ~~It's more provoking when an artworks stimulates feeling rather than just letting it plainly flows~~.

 “For all the ways that emotion animates the way we talk about art—being “carried away” or “moved” by the beauty of a painting, for example—it can be hard to have intense feelings in museums when those feelings go against social protocol.
 In an art gallery, anger, tears, arousal, and certain kinds of laughter may appear to signal the disintegration of composure, naïveté, and a lack of class.
 In such spaces, as much as we are encouraged to be moved by works of art, we are also encouraged to remain cool” (Doyle, 2013, p.
 4)

 “questions of aesthetic judgment are questions of taste and that they are historically and socially conditioned.2 They reflect and reproduce the values of a class.
 What you enjoy, how you enjoy it, and how you express that enjoyment can reveal a lot about who you are and where you come from” (Doyle, 2013, p.
-5) Taste is not only about the appreciation of art.
-It's essentially inter-personal relationships.
+5) ~~Taste is not only about the appreciation of art.
+It's essentially inter-personal relationships~~.

 “Many find themselves at odds with a world in which appearing to be cool and aloof is the mark of sophistication.”
 (Doyle, 2013, p.
 5) 确实，在美术馆里保持高冷才会受到尊敬，即便是喜欢的作品也得表现地卓尔不群。